admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

 ## The hosting group

 The [**Distributed Computing (DISCO) Group**](http://disco.ethz.ch/publications.html) is a research group at ETH Zürich, led by [**Prof. Dr. Roger Wattenhofer**](https://disco.ethz.ch/members/wroger).
 We are interested in a variety of research topics on new and upcoming areas off the beaten paths.
 Our three main areas of research are machine learning, distributed systems, and theory of networks.
 Within these three areas, we are currently working on several projects: graph neural networks, natural language processing, algorithmic learning, fault-tolerance, blockchains, consensus, cryptocurrencies, digital money, central bank digital currency, decentralized finance, financial networks, e-democracy, voting, social networks, online analysis with delay, and theory of distributed algorithms.
 In our group, we work on both theory and practice: some members of our group focus on algorithms and mathematical proofs, and some on system design and building.

 ## Job description

-The Distributed Computing group at the ETH Zürich is looking for a Ph.D. candidate to work on the [**SNSF Ambizione 2023 project "eDIAMOND: Efficient Distributed Intelligent Applications in Mobile-Network Dynamics"**](https://data.snf.ch/grants/grant/223443), starting on 1 September 2025
+The Distributed Computing group at the ETH Zürich is looking for a PhD candidate to work on the [**SNSF Ambizione 2023 project "eDIAMOND: Efficient Distributed Intelligent Applications in Mobile-Network Dynamics"**](https://data.snf.ch/grants/grant/223443), starting on 1 September 2025.
 The eDIAMOND project aims at developing new methods and systems for decentralized and distributed data-driven methods for Federated Learning on resource-constrained networks.
 Your research within the project will contribute towards your doctoral degree at ETH Zürich.
 You will be supervised by [**Prof. Dr. Roger Wattenhofer**](https://disco.ethz.ch/members/wroger) and [**Dr. Antonio Di Maio**](https://admaio.github.io/).